Bankruptcy vs. Debt Relief

 Debt Consolidation Loans

-• Risking your assets and property if they are used as collateral for the loan.
-Missing a payment could result in your home or car being seized and sold.
+• You risk your assets and property if they are used as collateral for the loan.
+Late payments and missed payments could result in your home or car being seized and sold to cover your debt.

-• A debt lawsuit from the loan company if you cannot pay.
-This means losing your home, car, assets, or anything else used as collateral and paying attorney's fees.
+• You may face a debt lawsuit from the loan company if you cannot pay.
+A lawsuit means losing your home, car, assets, or anything else used as collateral in addition to paying attorney's fees.

-• Affording the debt consolidation loan payment if you could not afford minimum payments on your original debt.
-Often people just become deeper in debt after seeking a debt consolidation loan.
+• Will you be able to afford the debt consolidation loan payment if you cannot afford minimum payments on your original debt?
+Often, people become deeper in debt after seeking a debt consolidation loan.

-• High-interest rates put you deeper in debt and never help you out of the financial hole you are in.
+• Interest rates can put you deeper into debt and never help you out of your financial hole.

+You can research for and apply for debt consolidation loans on your own or hire a debt consolidation agency.
 Consolidating debt with a loan can help you focus on one bill rather than many.
-However, it does not eliminate debt, and often people find themselves falling deeper into debt through the loan.
+However, it does not eliminate debt, and you can fall deeper into debt through loans.

-There are companies you can hire or work with to consolidate debt.
-They can negotiate with your creditors, complete the consolidation process, and work on a debt management plan for you.
+Debt settlement provides a different path to debt resolution.
+You can hire or work with companies to consolidate debt.
+These companies can negotiate with your creditors and create a debt management plan.
 Some credit counseling agencies may also offer these services.
-Note that not all of these companies are honest; you need to watch out for scams.
+Note that not all these companies are honest.
+You must watch out for scams.

 Pros of debt settlement companies: